Limit orders are free to make on Matcha due to the following reasons:

 More information on 0x protocol's off-chain relay, on-chain settlement architecture

-Once someone finds and wishes to fill the 0x order authored by the maker, they can fill it by submitting the order, along with the amount they want to fill it for, to the blockchain.
+Once someone finds and wishes to fill the 0x order created by the maker, they can fill it by submitting the order, along with the amount they want to fill it for, to the blockchain.
 The 0x protocol's settlement logic will verify the maker's digital signature and that all the conditions of the trade are satisfied.
 Once satisfied, the tokens are atomically swapped between the maker and taker directly into their wallets.